victorjambo/curly-palm-tree/README.md

 ### Locally

+> This project uses [pnpm](https://pnpm.io/installation) to manage the workspace.
+Ensure you have [pnpm](https://pnpm.io/installation) installed locally before proceeding.

 1. Install packages with `pnpm install` from the root folder.
 2. Setup postgres:
     * cd into server folder and make a copy of [.env.template](./server/.env.template) and rename it to `.env`.